US stocks edge lower as investors weigh caution, optimism - WTMJ

 Many markets in Asia were closed for the Lunar New Year and other holidays.
 Markets in Europe were mostly higher.

 Companies continued reporting mostly solid earnings, adding to a surprisingly good earnings season.
-Kraft Heinz jumped 5.1% and Zillow Group rose 14.4% after beating Wall Street’s fourth-quarter profit forecasts.
+Kraft Heinz climbed 5.1% and Zillow Group jumped 15.2% after beating Wall Street’s fourth-quarter profit forecasts.

 The pandemic and business shutdowns are still hurting many companies and crimping their financial results.
-Molson Coors fell 11.2% after its profits fell short of expectations because business shutdowns in Europe hurt sales.
+Molson Coors fell 10.2% for the biggest decline in the S&P 500 after its profits fell short of expectations because business shutdowns in Europe hurt sales.

+Elsewhere in the market, shares of online dating service operator Bumble soared 71.4% on their first day of trading.

 Wall Street is still looking for more government aid to help bolster the struggling economy as vaccine distribution progresses and the number of new virus cases continues falling.
 Democrats in Congress are working on a potential $1.9 trillion relief package that would include direct payments to people and more jobless aid as unemployment remains stubbornly high.